chaitanyaenr/ansible_perf_tuning/README.md

 take a lot more time since hosts configured by ansible in parallel will be less in this case.

 If you can use pipelining, Ansible will reduce the amount of files transferred over the wire, making everything much more efficient.
+Enabling pipelining reduces the number of SSH operations required to execute a module on the remote server.
-It is enabled automatically when yor are running RHEL > 6, Centos, Fedora.
+Running this playbook will automatically enable pipelining when you are running RHEL > 6, Centos, Fedora.

 You can also choose to enable profiling of tasks.

 ### collect/sosreport_facts.yml
 Collects sosreport, ansible_facts from remotes on to the local machine and deletes them on remotes.
 This will help in finding out performance bottlenecks.

+### ara.yml
+Installs, configures ara which makes ansible runs easier to visualize and troubleshoot.
+You can access the dashboard at http://localhost:8080

+More info about ara is available on https://github.com/dmsimard/ara

+### Ansible recommend
+This will recommend you of ways to boost the performance by looking at your ansible.cfg

 ## Requirements
 You need to have these installed on your host